nov-lang/nov/README.md

 ; have the same length
 loop item, i in items, 0.. {}

-; values are const by default, add & to take a ref to a mutable value ; a range cannot be mutable loop &item in items {}
+; item is a copy by default, add & to get a ref instead loop &item in items {}

 ; use underscore to ignore a value